laurent-richer/aws-ssm/README.md

   * Follow the documentation to create your credentials vault : https://docs.aws.amazon.com/systems-manager/latest/userguide/param-create-cli.html
   * In this solution I've created a Secure String Parameter with the following parameter-name : "/org/user/pass/$user"
 ## Running a command from your linux on-prem server
-* Check that your security credentials are correctly synchronized with the assumed role EC2SSMRUnCommand using the following command :
+* Check that your security credentials are correctly synchronized with the assumed role *EC2SSMRUnCommand* with the following command :
 ```
 aws sts get-caller-identity
 ```